-On this episode of Not Another Mac Podcast, Mark is joined by Antonio Rosario, Kevin Aller, and Peter Bird to discuss everything from the Apple Watch announcement, to the new Macbook with that puny FaceTime camera, and the demise of Aperture.
+On this episode of Not Another Mac Podcast, Peter Bird is the host and has been joined by Kelly Guimont, Steve Sande, Antonio Rosario, and Mark Chappell, to discuss everything from the Apple Watch to Gene Munster.

 More information regarding discussed topics: